-To make things easy for you, we’ve done the hard work and compiled this list of our favorites to help you choose the best outdoor basketball for you.
+To make things easy for you, we’ve done the hard work and compiled this list of our favorites to help you choose the best one for you.
 We’ve personally tested each one and rated them based on these key criterias:

 Softness and Grip

-Generally speaking, the softer the basketball, the nicer and more grippy it feels in the hands (there is an argument to be made that a basketball can feel too soft).
+Generally speaking, the softer the ball, the nicer and more grippy it feels in the hands (there is an argument to be made that a basketball can feel too soft).

 Outdoor basketballs feel harder than indoor basketballs, but new manufacturing methods and composite materials mean the best ones are soft and durable at the same time.

-The last thing you want is for a basketball to bounce in a way you don’t expect.
-Some basketballs have an inconsistent bounce that is noticeable among seasoned basketball players.
+The last thing you want is for the ball to bounce in a way you don’t expect.
+Some balls have an inconsistent bounce that is noticeable among seasoned basketball players.

-Some basketball manufacturers will state a basketball is suitable for outdoor use, when they really won’t hold up well.
+Some basketball manufacturers will state a ball is suitable for outdoor use, when in actual fact they really won’t hold up well.
 Sure, they’ll be perfectly playable for the first few games, but are you prepared to replace it every month?
 You should expect a life expectancy closer to a year from a good outdoor basketball.

-Wilson seem to have got the difficult balancing act of feel and durability spot on with their NCAA Replica Game Basketball.
+Wilson seem to have got the difficult balancing act of feel and durability spot on with their NCAA Replica Game Ball.